 Reducing Racial and Ethnic Disparities in the Juvenile Justice System

 The Center for Children’s Advocacy and the National Center for Children’s Law and Policy co-chair Disproportionate Minority Contact (DMC) committees in Bridgeport, Hartford, New Haven and Waterbury.
 Committee members include local and state stakeholders who work to reform policies and practices that result in youth of color being treated differently by the juvenile justice system.

 Reducing Arrest with Youth–Law Enforcement Training

-The Center is working in partnership with the Judicial Department’s Court Support Services Division, the Department of Children and Families and community facilitators to help law enforcement understand adolescent development, traumatic stress reactions and the experiences of youth of color in their interactions with officers – to help defuse interactions that could escalate into arrest.
+The Center works in partnership with the Judicial Department’s Court Support Services Division, the Department of Children and Families, and community facilitators to help law enforcement understand adolescent development, traumatic stress reactions and the experiences of youth of color in interactions with officers – to help defuse interactions that could escalate into arrest.
 Discussions focus on bias and stereotypes, suggestions from each group to encourage positive outcomes, and the impact of mental health challenges and psychological trauma on youth behavior.

 Increasing Equality of Educational Opportunity